MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/extend-tiered-volume.md

 ## Add disk to storage pool

 You can add more capacity to the tiered volume by adding new disks.
 Based on the requirement, you can add additional HDDs or SSDs.

-Follow the step below to add disks to a storage pool.
+To add disks to a storage pool, follow these steps:

 1. Physically connect the additional disks that you want to add, and [initialize these disks](add-storage.md#initialize-disks).
     After initialization, the newly added disks appear in the **Primordial** storage pool.